ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/01_global_stability_analysis/README.md

 # Global Stability Analysis

-This folder contains global stability analyses for the `01_5FWJ_holo` system.
+This directory contains the global stability analysis workflow for the `01_5FWJ_holo` system.

 ## Included analyses